On the Image of the Totaling Functor: Results

-In this section, we turn our attention to the image of the totaling functor on the derived categories.
-Until otherwise stated, we shall assume that $A$ is a graded algebra.
-Furthermore, all polynomial rings shall be standard graded.
+In this section, we turn our attention to the image of the totaling functor.
+Unless otherwise stated, $A$ shall denote a DG algebra with a trivial differential and $k$ shall denote a field.
+Furthermore, one may assume that all polynomial rings have the standard grading.